Information about the declaration

-The period is selected after logging on to the programme.
+You can select the period after you log on to the programme.

 As a rule, the same arrivals and dispatches as for the corresponding VAT period belong to the period of compilation.
-Period of compilation refers to the calendar month during which the goods are imported to Finland or exported from Finland, provided that the invoicing of the goods has taken place during the month in question or months before that.
-Goods that are invoiced within the month following the month of the delivery shall be declared in the statistical declaration of the month of the invoice.
+Period of compilation refers to the calendar month during which the goods are imported to Finland or exported from Finland, provided that the invoicing of the goods has taken place during the month in question or during the preceding months.
+Goods that are invoiced within the month following the delivery month shall be declared in the statistical declaration of the month indicated by the invoice date.
 If the invoicing takes place later, the period of compilation is defined according to the month in which the goods were delivered.
-If no invoice is associated to the goods delivery (e.g. goods supplied free of charge), the statistical period is the calendar month, during which the goods have arrived or been dispatched.
+If no invoice is associated with the goods delivery (e.g. goods supplied free of charge), the statistical period is the calendar month during which the goods have arrived or been dispatched.

 Deliveries of goods to consignment stocks, merchandise inventories and similar warehouses are declared according to the month of delivery.

 - The statistical period of deliveries for construction and similar projects is defined by the month the goods are imported to Finland or exported from Finland.

 - Partial deliveries are declared all at once, regardless of when they are invoiced, that is, when all partial deliveries of the goods in question have been received or sent.

 Intrastat period of compilation (+ due date) in 2018

 The programme provides a declaration number.